Where Will Postgraduate Study in Law Lead You?

 To be considered for a scholarship, you must select “Yes” in the “Scholarship Details” field on your application form.
 To find out more, please visit Scholarships

-A successful applicant for admission to the Master of Criminology by research requires an Honours degree with first or upper second class honours.
-Applications for admission to candidature for the Master of Criminology are assessed on the basis of: suitability and sufficiency of merit of the applicant's prior qualification (Bachelor's degree or equivalent); suitability of proposed topic; and availability of appropriate supervision.
+A successful applicant for admission to candidature for the Master of Laws (LLM) requires an Honours degree with first or upper second class honours.
+Applications for admission to candidature for the Master of Laws (LLM) by thesis are assessed on the basis of: suitability and sufficiency of merit of the applicant's prior qualification (Bachelor of Laws, Juris Doctor or equivalent); suitability of proposed topic; and availability of appropriate supervision.

 The Master of Laws by Research (LLM) at the University of Sydney Law School is a pathway to a number of careers, including tertiary education, policy development, advanced research, and specialisation for employment in government, inter-governmental and international organisations, and civil society organisations.
 You will conduct a research project that makes a substantial and original contribution to knowledge and will have a highly developed knowledge base, with strong written, oral, and critical analytical skills.
 The Master of Laws by Research is also an excellent starting point for further postgraduate study in the doctoral (PhD) program.